Dagestan State University: History

-On October 8, 1931, the Council of People's Commissars of the Dagestan Autonomous Soviet Socialist Republic adopted a resolution “On the Opening of the Dagestan Agro-Pedagogical Institute”.
+On 8 October 1931 the Council of People's Commissars of the Dagestan Autonomous Soviet Socialist Republic adopted a resolution “On the Opening of the Dagestan Agro-Pedagogical Institute”.
 The grand opening of the institute was timed to coincide with the 14th anniversary of the October Revolution.

 In November 1931, classes began at the Pedagogical Institute.
-75 students were accepted to the first year of the institute, they were trained by 10 full-time teachers.
-Despite the difficult material conditions, the lack of training facilities and dormitories, the majority of students completed the first academic year successfully.
-Students passed the exams and went to the districts of the republic with a specific task to conduct active work in the villages on the new recruitment to the institute.
+75 students were accepted to the first year of the institute and were trained by 10 full-time teachers.
+Despite the difficult material conditions, lack of training facilities, and insufficient dormitories, the majority of students completed the first academic year successfully.
+Students passed their exams and went to the districts of the republic with a specific task to conduct active work in the villages on the new recruitment to the institute.

 In 1935 the first graduation took place.
 Dagestan received 39 teachers with higher education.
 Back then 260 students studied at the university.
-In 1954, the institute received a new building with an area of over 6 thousand m2 with assembly and sports halls and classrooms, while the old academic building was converted into a dormitory.
+In 1954, the institute received a new building with an area of over 6 thousand m2 containing assembly/sports halls and classrooms, while the old academic building was converted into a dormitory.